 First, the share of the population that is of working age (generally those aged 15–64) continues to shrink.
 Despite recent reforms of the pension systems, in most countries the effective pension age remains below 65 years.
 Women are typically allowed to retire earlier than men.
 Slowing the shrinking of the labor force will require raising the effective retirement ages for men and, particularly, for women.
 This step is unlikely to be enough on its own, however.
 Workplaces will have to adjust to the needs of elderly workers, to facilitate their continuing participation in the labor force.
 Information campaigns and anti-discrimination policies should also be considered.
 All of this, however, makes sense only if the labor market is capable of generating opportunities for older workers as well as for younger generations.

 Under these conditions, theory predicts an increase in the opportunity cost (the cost of forgone alternatives) of out-of-home work and, therefore, a negative impact on female labor force participation.
-While there are no detailed and rigorous studies of the impact of informal elder-care on female labor force participation in Eastern and Central European transition countries, studies for China, which is also transitioning from a planned to a market economy, find that women’s care-taking responsibilities have been increasing.
-While simple co-residence with elderly family members is found to have positive impacts on women’s labor force participation, studies focusing on elder-care needs have found it to have a negative impact on women’s work outside the home .
+While there are no detailed and rigorous studies of the impact of informal elder-care on female labor force participation in Eastern and Central European transition countries, a recent study analyzing the impact of informal caregiving on employment status and work hours of the population over 50 in Europe—including four Eastern European countries—finds that daily caregiving does not significantly affect employment or work hours for males, but has a significant and negative impact for females .
+This matches the findings of studies for China, which is also transitioning from a planned to a market economy, and where women's care-taking responsibilities have been increasing.
+In China, while simple co-residence with elderly family members is found to have positive impacts on women's labor force participation, studies focusing on elder-care needs have found it to have a negative impact on women's work outside the home .
 The same is true in the case of co-residence with younger family members with disabilities.

 Increasing female labor force participation by supporting female entrepreneurship